Gitart/Gitart/aboutme.md

 * Im very like structured information
 * I like building usefull application for people
-* I try bring all easy work with data
+* I try to make it easy to work with data
-* A want create digital space plaseure and userfandly
+* I have desire to create a digital space that is fun and convenient
-* Very like conversation with other people, wich thinking as i
+* I really enjoy talking to other people who think the same way as I do.
-* With plasure i`m take parcipation in togetere interested project
+* I will be happy to take part in a joint interesting project
 * I have many interested idea wich want develop in live
 * Contact me to discuss conversation graceful ideas.
 Im always open.
-* I have aboute 1000 projects in different area
+* I have about 1000 projects in different fields
-* In basically my project relation with web and Rest API development
+* Basically my project is related to web development and Rest API development.